 I don’t often bake, I never have.
 The most baking I have done was while was studying Patisserie.
 People close to me know I don’t have a sweet tooth.
-If I make a cake for you, you should know you are special.
+If I make Chocolate & Raspberry Cake with Chocolate Avocado Ganache for you, you must know you are special.

 Today my favourite cousin Megan and my favourite Aunty Elisabeth visited from Glasgow.
 Next week I am making Megan’s wedding cake (cakes actually).
 I have assured her this is not a difficult task for me.
-I know she has confidence in me, but to give her extra reassurance I made a cake and scones for afternoon tea.
-I baked the only chocolate cake I have ever baked, when not being paid to or while studying.
-A vegan chocolate & raspberry cake with chocolate avocado ganache, which may sound weird but it is an awesome alternative to dairy based ganache or icings.
+I know she has confidence in me, but to give her extra reassurance I made a Chocolate & Raspberry Cake with Chocolate Avocado Ganache and scones for afternoon tea.
+To date, this is the only chocolate cake I have ever baked, when not being paid to or while studying.
+A vegan Chocolate & Raspberry Cake with Chocolate Avocado Ganache may sound weird but it is an avocado ganache is an awesome alternative to dairy-based ones.

 Chocolate & Raspberry Cake

 This is a super easy, fast recipe, no creaming or whisking.

 - 450g plain white flour – preferably organic

 - 2 tsp baking powder

 - 2 tsp bicarbonate of soda

 - 300g castor sugar

 - 200g frozen raspberries (approx 2 cups)